Best Car Brands in India 2026: Full Comparison of Maruti, Hyundai, Tata, Mahindra, Kia & Toyota

 Weaknesses:

-Slightly more expensive than Maruti.
+- Slightly more expensive than Maruti at every segment.

-Higher maintenance costs compared to entry-level competitors.
+- Higher maintenance costs compared to entry-level rivals.

 -